Bazzarillo/HS21-LuxAI-NotSoSimple_Agent/README.md

 ### 2. Get our agent form the [GitHub-repository](https://github.com/Bazzarillo/HS21-LuxAI-NotSoSimple_Agent) and take a look at it.

-### 3. In order to run the code please make sure you have installed the following packages:
+### 3. In order to run the code please make sure you have installed the following libraries:

 - all the lux-packages (should be installed in with the 1. step)
 - math